 Let’s frame this discussion with a case study.
 Lets look at two Canadian companies who don’t fit into the late-adopters profile we been discussing.
 These two companies have forged a successful online presence and have leveraged the data they collect to grow their businesses.

 Ecommerce Integration – Eliminate the Manual and Get Serious:

 Thankfully there are companies in Canada that are doing things well in the world of e-commerce.
 Two of VL’s customers that are leveraging the online market to their benefit are Listen to Your Gut and Daneson.
 Danseon sells toothpicks and Listen to Your Gut (LTYG) sells supplements for suffers of Chrons and Colitis.
 Both are etailers that have invested in proper technology and who recognize the value of ongoing maintenance of their platforms.
 Both have leveraged proper integration between their shopping carts to eliminate expensive manual processes.
 LTYG uses Bigcommerce and Daneson uses Shopify.
 Both went through difficult times trying to get to where they are today, but their investments into themselves and their companies has more than paid off long-term.
-You can listen to our interview with Ian Thompson of Listen to Your Gut on his journey to where he is today.
-Its a great lesson for any etailer.

 As always we want to hear your thoughts on what we write.
 We also want to leave you with some references of the material we have collected, which can be found below.